-Express Scripts is the University's prescription drug coverage provider as of January 1, 2010.
+OptumRx is the University's prescription drug coverage provider as of January 1, 2016.
 Employees are automatically enrolled in prescription drug coverage if they are enrolled in a Brown health plan.
 Subscriber ID cards will be mailed to an employee's home address and should be presented at the pharmacy for all prescription drug purchases.

 Health Insurance Marketplace

 Under the Patient Protection and Affordable Care Act (sometimes referred to as simply the Affordable Care Act or ACA), Brown is required to provide the document below which describes a new government entity called the Health Insurance Marketplace.
 The Marketplace provides options for individuals and small businesses to purchase health insurance.
 On October 1st, information about the Marketplace became available and is detailed in the document below.
 You can also find out more about the Marketplace by visiting http://www.healthcare.gov or by visiting http://www.healthsourceri.com which provides details on Rhode Island health insurance options.

 Please note: if you are already enrolled in health insurance through Brown you do not need to take any action.
 Your current coverage will not be affected, and you are not required to complete the form.